Emilio Carrión

 Generating Is Easy.
 Verifying Is the Work.

 A study by METR had 16 experienced developers complete real tasks in their own repositories, randomizing whether they could use AI or not.
+Small sample, but rigorous experimental design: real tasks, their own repos, random assignment.
 Those who used AI took 19% longer.
-But the devastating part isn't that.
-It's this: before starting, they estimated AI would make them 24% faster.
-And after finishing (having been objectively slower), they still believed they had been 20% faster.
+But the interesting part is that, before starting, they estimated AI would make them 24% faster.
+And after finishing (having been objectively slower), they still believed they'd been 20% faster.

-You know what?
-That data point has been chasing me for weeks.
-Because I don't think it's a data point about AI tools.
-It's a data point about a fundamental human bias: we are incapable of properly evaluating the quality of what we just produced.
-And that bias is about to reconfigure our profession.
+I don't think it's a data point about AI tools.
+It's a data point about a fundamental human bias: we're terrible at evaluating the quality of what we just produced.
+And that bias is about to reshape our profession.

-Humans and machines, the same blind spot.
+Humans and machines, similar practical outcome even if the causes differ.
+LLMs can't self-evaluate by design.
+Humans theoretically can, but the overconfidence bias documented by METR suggests we're bad at it in practice.
 If that's not an argument for separating the generator from the verifier, I don't know what is.

 The Separation That Changed Everything

-Anthropic's solution was to separate the generator from the evaluator.
+When they asked the agent to evaluate its own work, it gave itself high marks even when quality was mediocre.
+The fix was separating the generator from the evaluator.
 One agent creates, another judges.
-And they discovered that tuning the evaluator to be skeptical is much easier than getting the generator to be self-critical.
+And they found that tuning the evaluator to be skeptical is much easier than getting the generator to be self-critical.

 That pattern (generator and evaluator as separate roles) is becoming a standard.
 AWS documents it as an architecture pattern.
 OpenAI applies it in their harness engineering model, where a small team built a million lines of code without writing a single line by hand.